Expunction And Sealing Your Criminal Record: Are You Eligible?

 A criminal record follows you — whether you are applying for a job, applying for a school loan or trying to get an apartment.
 Even if you weren’t convicted, your arrest record may keep you from getting a job.
 Many people believe that an arrest from the past will eventually fall off their record.
 However, the only way to clear your criminal record is to take action yourself.
 I am criminal defense lawyer R. Todd Bennett, and I use my 25 years of experience to advise clients about their rights, explain the legal process and assess their eligibility for expunction (commonly referred to as expungement).

-For more information, contact me, a Houston expungement attorney with the experience and reputation you need on your side.
+For more information about having your record sealed or cleared, contact me by email or by phone at 713-489-7763.
+I am a respected Houston expungement attorney with the experience and reputation you need on your side.

-Houston And Rosenberg Attorney Helping You Clear Your Criminal Record
+Serving Houston And Rosenberg: An Attorney To Help You Clear Your Criminal Record

 A criminal arrest record can be damaging to your career even if you are eventually found not guilty by trial.
 However, you may be eligible to erase your record or have it sealed, depending on the circumstances.
 In Texas, there are two ways to clear your record — through the expunction or a petition for nondisclosure.